-Dr. Koenitzer is an in-network provider with Delta Dental, which is the largest dental benefits company in the United States.
+Dr. Koenitzer is an in-network provider with Delta Dental PPO plans.
 Delta Dental offers enrollees several different coverage plans.
 Our front office team will be glad to help you understand the benefits provided under your plan.
 In addition, feel free to call us to determine your coverage for any specific type of procedure that you or another member of the family is scheduled to have in our office.

 Delta Dental Plan Basics

-If you have Delta Dental PPO or Delta Dental Premier, you can see any licensed dentist you choose.
+If you have Delta Dental PPO you can see any licensed dentist you choose.
 However, you will probably be able to save some money when you visit a Delta dentist in Petaluma that is in-network such as Dr. Koenitzer.
 With DeltaCare USA, you choose a primary care dentist from the network.

 As an in-network dental care provider, we will submit a claim after your visit and will not bill you more than the approved amount.
 If you visit a non-Delta Dental dentist, you may be responsible for paying your dentist the full amount and then submitting all claim forms yourself.